worldline/angular-security-training/docs/common-threats/XSS/README.md

 ## XSS in a nutshell

-Malicious script entered in a web application by an attacker through a web request.
+Malicious script entered a web application by an attacker through a web request.

 The script is included in dynamic content that is reflected back to the victim's web browser without validation for malicious content.